byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 `@once` is a special parameter that is used to make a Tridy statement (and in fact, any Tridy statement regardless of operation) "greedy".
 Effectively, a greedy Tridy statement is one which is limited to affecting a single module, whereby it will stop searching for new modules once at least one module returns true according to the context expression.
 This means it will not only retract from searching through sub-modules, but through co-modules as well, meaning modules in the same tree of a parent module that each may or may not have a matching context as well.
 It is not possible otherwise to ignore co-modules.

 There is a particular use case for this, namely where context expressions are addressing a module which is unique, perhaps because it has a unique identifier or tag, and it is known beforehand to be as such.
-Using this in such a way would at least have the effect of speeding up such statements since the composer does needlessly search further after the point the uniquely-matching module is found.
+Using this in such a way would at least have the effect of speeding up such statements since the composer won't needlessly search further after the point the uniquely-matching module is found.

 `@once` is meant to be specified last in a Tridy statement, after the definition clauses, and cannot be used together with `@many`.